protonemedia/laravel-splade-docs/x-data.md

 </x-splade-data>
 ```

-As you can see, this allows you to pass in arrays, but you can use `Arrayable`, `Jsonable` or `JsonSerializable` classes as well.
-For example, you may pass an Eloquent Model:
+As you can see, this allows you to pass in arrays, but you can also use `Arrayable`, `Jsonable`, or `JsonSerializable` classes.
+So, for example, you may pass an Eloquent Model:

 ```blade
 <x-splade-data :default="\App\Models\User::first()">